Mastering the Art of Smart Casual Dressing for Men

 2. Avoid Loud Patterns

-Although smart casual incorporates more informality as compared to business casual, it is very important to ensure you don’t go overboard with the patterns.
+Although smart casual is more informal than business casual, it's important to avoid going overboard with patterns.
 Shouting patterns or prints such as logos should entirely be avoided.

 3. Timelessness

 A key feature of smart casual dressing is timelessness.
-Flashy and trendy wears, most of which lie under the casual category, are a no-go.
+Flashy and trendy wear, most of which falls under the casual category, is a no-go.
 Despite you being able to mix up your outfits to bring out the best version of your personal style with smart casual wear, features such as ragged jeans should be eliminated.

 4. Weather, Location, and Time

-Just like in any other form of dressing, these considerations are also integral in your bid to look dapper.
-Weather should always guide you in dressing, not only with the type of fabric but also the pieces to include.
+Just like in any other form of dress, these considerations are integral to your bid to look dapper.
+The weather should always guide you in dressing, not only with the type of fabric but also the pieces to include.
 During winter a coat and scarf would probably be part of your outfit.
 For an evening event, you are more likely to wear a blazer rather than an over shirt.

 5. Remain Smart and Tidy

 For the smart-casual dressing, this is the golden rule.
-At HolloMen looking sharp and dapper is a phrase commonly used to express this.
-Although the smart casual dress code gives a “laid-back” attitude, maintaining tidiness and smartness should not be compromised.
+At HolloMen, looking sharp and dapper is a phrase commonly used to express this.
+Although the smart-casual dress code conveys a “laid-back” attitude, tidiness and smartness should not be compromised.
 Aspects such as ensuring your clothes are neatly ironed and accessories are accurately matched go a long way.

 Quick Tips for a Dapper Look With Smart Casual Outfits